Version0.9

 Re-edits and director’s cutsIf a new version is released after the original declaration was made, and that version contains AI-generated content not in the original, issue updated declarations to all parties who received the original.

-De-ageing: cosmetic vs. reconstructiveCosmetic de-ageing, where AI adjusts appearance without generating or reconstructing any element of the performance, is Assistive AI.
-Where AI generates or reconstructs any part of what the performer did, including posthumous synthesis or dialogue replacement, the classification is Generative AI.
+De-ageing: restorative vs. fabricatedDe-ageing that adjusts or restores the captured appearance is reconstruction, so Assistive AI.
+Where AI fabricates part of a performance the performer did not give, including posthumous synthesis or dialogue replacement, it is Generative AI.

 AnimationThe role-substitution test applies in the same way as for live-action.
 AI assisting animators to refine or process their work is Assistive AI.
 AI generating characters, environments, or sequences that animators would otherwise have created is Generative AI.